Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 About The Author

-2 thoughts on “5 Best Hummingbird Bird Baths & Water Fountains”
+2 thoughts on “5 Best Bird Baths for Hummingbirds in 2024 (How to Choose)”

 1. I just received #5 Peaktop Fountain in the mail from Amazon.
 I couldn’t get red so I order the blue.
 Guess what it is a danger to hummingbirds.
 I used a damp paper towel just with Water to clean before placing on my patio for the hummingbirds.
 The paper towels were full of blue paint.
 Very dangerous for any bird.
 I bought it for my hummingbirds that I feed.
 Needless to say I threw it away in the recycling dumpster.
 I just wanted to let you know.
 The product is made in China.